mangupli/mangupli/README.md

 ### Hi there! :sparkles:

 - 🌱 Writing mostly in Javascript and frameworks, interested at building microfrontends
+- :sparkles: I'd love to make programming more enjoyable and accessible for people regardless of fears, stereotypes, or other obstacles they may face
 - :hugs: I see any interface as a meeting point of a programmed machine and a human.
-That's why I'm excited to make these communication spots more user-friendly, beautiful and efficient.
+That's why I'm excited to make these communication spots more user-friendly, beautiful and efficient
-- :nerd_face: I'm interesed to understand complex and difficult things and explain them to others.
+-  :nerd_face:I'm interesed to understand complex and difficult things and explain them to others.
 Let's work it out together!

 <!--<table style="border: none">
   <tr>